Thoriso-Khutswane/cybersecurity-risk-dashboard/README.md

 ### Data Sources

-Simulated Nessus Data: In  the real we used real data obtained from real scans and other datasources such as sharepoint lists, but in this project we will use simulated data.
-These simulated data was generated using python "Run: python generate_csv_files.py", generate_csv_files.py being the script.
-Running this script generated 4 files as show in the figure below.
+Simulated Data: In  the real I used real data obtained from real scans and other datasources such as sharepoint lists, but in this project we  used simulated data generated using python "Run: python generate_csv_files.py", generate_csv_files.py being the script.
+Running this script generated 4 files which are:
+- Fact_Vulnerabilities.csv with 1000 (Fact Table)
+- Dim_Critical_Servers.csv with 100(Dimention Table)
+- Dim_DMZ.csv with 134 (Dimention Table)
+- Dim_BYOD_Devices.csv with 500 (Dimention Table)

 Generating csv files for the dashboard: <br/>
 <img src="https://github.com/Thoriso-Khutswane/cybersecurity-risk-dashboard/blob/main/GeneratingCSVFilesForCybersecurityRiskDashboard.png" width="80%" alt="Disk Sanitization Steps"/>